awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-getAttribute.md

 # getAttribute<a name="key_mgmt_util-getAttribute"></a>

-The getAttribute command in key\_mgmt\_util writes the attribute values for an AWS CloudHSM key to a file\.
-You can get one attribute or all attributes for one key\.
+The getAttribute command in key\_mgmt\_util writes one or all of the attribute values for an AWS CloudHSM key to a file\.
 If the attribute you specify does not exist for the key type, such as the modulus of an AES key, getAttribute returns an error\.

+*Key attributes* are properties of a key\.
+They include characteristics, like the key type, class, label, and ID, and values that represent actions that you can perform with the key, like encrypt, decrypt, wrap, sign, and verify\.

+You can use getAttribute only on keys that you own and key that are shared with you\.
+You can run this command or the [getAttribute](cloudhsm_mgmt_util-getAttribute.md) command in cloudhsm\_mgmt\_util, which gets one attribute value of a key from all HSMs in a cluster, and writes it to stdout or to a file\.

+To get a list of attributes and the constants that represent them, use the [listAttributes](key_mgmt_util-listAttributes.md) command\.
+To change the attribute values of existing keys, use [setAttribute](key_mgmt_util-setAttribute.md) in key\_mgmt\_util and [setAttribute](cloudhsm_mgmt_util-setAttribute.md) in cloudhsm\_mgmt\_util\.
 For help interpreting the key attributes, see the [Key Attribute Reference](key-attribute-table.md)\.

-Before you run any key\_mgmt\_util command, you must start key\_mgmt\_util and login to the HSM as a crypto user \(CU\)\.
+Before you run any key\_mgmt\_util command, you must [start key\_mgmt\_util](key_mgmt_util-getting-started.md#key_mgmt_util-start) and [login](key_mgmt_util-getting-started.md#key_mgmt_util-log-in) to the HSM as a crypto user \(CU\)\.

 ## Syntax<a name="getAttribute-syntax"></a>